 - No-one under 18 may volunteer or be admitted to the building unless accompanied by an adult member of their own household.

+In the first instance, always contact your Parish Priest for more information.
 In the fast-changing circumstances, every effort will be made to give timely and accurate updates.
-Some initiatives taken during lock-down still remain:
+Some initiatives taken during the first lock-down still remain:

 - Leeds Cathedral, the Mother Church of the Diocese of Leeds, live-streams daily Mass, usually at 12.30pm (12noon on SATURDAYS) and preceded by the Angelus and Rosary which will be prayed at 11.50am (11.20am on SATURDAYS).
 The Cathedral’s live-stream can be viewed at: www.leedscathedrallive.org.uk Holy Mass is live-streamed on Sundays at 11:00am.